gpietrop/plsGP/README.md

 - `src`: Contains all R source file
 - `results/`: Stores outputs from runs, including datasets, fitenss results and p-values
 - `run_str{n}.sh/`: Is the script to run all the experiments for a specific structural model structure
-- `README.md`: Is the .md file that contain all the information to run the code
+- `README.md`: This documentation file containing all necessary information to run the code

 ## Usage